 SPEC NOTE: Edit the following (RF#'s) to reflect what is listed in the Product and Finish Schedule.
 Delete the following if not required on the Project.

-Unbacked Sheet Rubber Flooring (RF#): Conforming to ASTM F 1859 and the following:
+Unbacked Sheet Rubber Flooring (RS##): Conforming to ASTM F 1859 and the following:

 Class: [I - Homogenous] [II - Layered].